slowernews/wisdom-tldr/chapters/introduction.md

 > *"There comes a time when you ought to start doing what you want.
 Take a job that you love.
 You will jump out of bed in the morning.
 I think you are out of your mind if you keep taking jobs that you don’t like because you think it will look good on your resume."
 -- Warren Buffett [1930]*

+> *"The thing the sixties did was to show us the possibilities and the responsibility that we all had.
+It wasn’t the answer.
+It just gave us a glimpse of the possibility."
+-- John Lennon [1940]*

 > *"People seldom do what they believe in.
 They do what is convenient, then repent."
 -- Bob Dylan [1941]*